Several terms commonly heard during the school budget process are defined below to help you follow the school budget process in New York State.

 Any portion of a district’s fund balance from the previous fiscal year that is applied as revenue to the district’s following year’s budget.
 This reduces the amount of money that must be generated by taxes.

-The value of your property as determined by your local property assessor.
+The value of your property as determined by the local property assessor.
 This value can change based on your municipality’s equalization rate, the market, or during a municipality-wide reassessment.
 It is used to determine the amount of taxes owed and the amount of STAR exemption a homeowner is eligible to receive.

 Base proportions determine how the tax burden is distributed between residential and commercial properties in a town.
 Changes in the base proportion do not change the overall district tax levy, but instead change how much of the tax levy is paid by homeowners and how much is paid by owners of commercial properties.
 Base proportions are determined by the NYS Office of Real Property Services (ORPS).